Apple followed Chinese law in pulling VPN apps, Cook says

 In comments that provide more perspective, Cook said Tuesday the company had no choice but to comply with the country's regulations and expressed hope that the app removal won't be permanent.

-"We would obviously rather not remove the apps, but like we do in other countries we follow the law wherever we do business," Cook said, according to a transcript recorded by TechCrunch.
+"We would obviously rather not remove the apps, but like we do in other countries we follow the law wherever we do business," Cook said, according to a transcript provided by Apple.
 "We believe in engaging with governments even when we disagree.

 "This particular case, we're hopeful that over time the restrictions we're seeing are loosened, because innovation really requires freedom to collaborate and communicate," he said.